pk3483899/pk3483899/README.md

 💻 Technical Skills:
 Front-end Development:

-Proficient in HTML5, CSS3, and JavaScript, with a keen eye for creating responsive and intuitive user interfaces.
+Proficient in HTML5, CSS3, with a keen eye for creating responsive and intuitive user interfaces.

 Backend Technologies:Java